-Update Your Office Design.
+Update Your Office Design

-Don’t be afraid to continuously update your office layout as your business evolves.
+Don’t hesitate to update your office layout as your business evolves.
 Let it grow as your company does.
 Stay flexible, allow for growth and don’t forget to keep communicating with your team.
 You should know what inspires them.